Goutham-Badhrinath/CF-TT12-05-Peripheral/docs/info.md

 # Your project title

-Author: Your Name
+Author: Goutham

 Peripheral index: nn

 ## What it does

-Explain what your peripheral does and how it works
+UART works by getting bit by bit and building it into a register asynchronously and then adding it into the instr_mem

 ## Register map

-Document the registers that are used to interact with your peripheral
+Document the registers that are used to interact with your peripheral,,, will tell later

 | Address | Name  | Access | Description                                                         |
 |---------|-------|--------|---------------------------------------------------------------------|